 Municipal Bond Interest-Rate Risk

 With respect to interest-rate risk, it’s evident that municipals generally track the performance of the broader market.
-In the three calendar years in which rates rose and the Barclays Aggregate Index lost ground (1994, 1999, and 2013), rates rose in the two of three, and municipals finished with a negative return.
-On the other side of the ledger, munis delivered a positive return in 22 of the 23 years in which the bond market finished the year in positive territory.
+In the three calendar years in which the Barclays Aggregate Index lost ground (1994, 1999, and 2013), rates rose in the two of three, and municipals finished with a negative return in all three.
+On the other side of the ledger, munis delivered a positive return in 22 of the 23 years in which the bond market finished the year in positive or neutral territory.

 Municipal Bond Credit Risk

 Credit risk also plays a role in the returns of municipal bonds.
 Credit risk is the risk that a bond will default.
 It includes broader factors that cause the outlook for defaults to shift.
 For instance, an economic downturn raises the risk of defaults, which affects bonds whose performance incorporates an aspect of credit risk.
 Since municipal bonds are offered by such a wide range of issuers, from states and large cities to small towns and specific entities (such as airports and sewer districts), credit risk can also impact performance.

 Over the longer-term, however, the returns of municipal bonds have been fairly close to those of the investment-grade market.
 Keep in mind that this isn't an apples-to-apples comparison since the interest on muni bonds is tax-free.
 As a result, the total return of munis after taxes is actually closer to that of investment-grade bonds than it appears at first glance.